avgx/howtocookmicroservices.github.io/_posts/2014-11-02-communication.markdown

 ### Summary
-I really like an idea of **Choreography**{:.inverse-highlight} style, as it encourages loose coupling without violating business domain's borders.
+I really like an idea of **Choreography** style, as it encourages loose coupling without violating business domain's borders.
 As producer of the message doesn't have to know what other service supposed to do, it just provides an event, to which consumers may respond or no.

 ## Resources